 Here’s some great advice—have participants wait for perfect market stasis before investing.
 How long would they wait?
 Could such a thing ever happen?
 It’s why Investing 101 demands basic asset allocation and properly diversified portfolios.

 The rest of her arguments are more of the same, which we reprint below in all their sophomoric glory.
 Fostering and exploiting an “us vs. them” mentality only serves Yellen’s interests, which is to sell books.
-The wicked Wall Street she describes (which she conflates with the financial services industry as a whole) is overwhelming populated with committed professionals dedicated to helping.
+The wicked Wall Street she describes (which she conflates with the financial services industry as a whole) is overwhelmingly populated with committed professionals dedicated to helping.

 We’d advise caution with such market prophets preaching a better “system,” but feel you already know.